leoddd/asset_dropper/README.md

+# THIS IS NOT FINISHED.
+THERE IS AN ISSUE WITH INPUT FORWARDING (ONLY MOUSE EVENTS ARE RECOGNIZED) WHICH LEAD TO VERY STRANGE BEHAVIOR.
+If you're ndee85, feel free to base any porting efforts on this, however, as it does mostly work outside of the above issues.
+Look into `_input()` and `forward_canvas_gui_input()` to fix this.
+(Also a note to self.)

 # Asset Dropper - Godot Plugin
 Asset Dropper is a plugin for Godots AssetLib.
 It provides tools to create a fast workflow for 2D level creation.